thehapyone/NanoCamera/README.md

 >> Exception Type - Error: Could not release camera
 ```
 Without ``debug`` and even if there is error the program runs like nothing happened.
 The error can still be detected with the ``HasError()`` function.

+## Thanks! & Give it a Star
+Thank you for downloading and enjoying the NanoCamera library.
+I hope you find it useful.
+Heck, I wrote it for you- yeah, that's right- you.

+Contributing to this software is warmly welcomed.
+Don't forget to give it a star.

+## License
+This project is released under The MIT License.

 ## See also